 About

 Welcome to the Singer NMR Lab directed by Prof. Philip Singer at the Department of Chemical & Biomolecular Engineering at Rice University.
-The mission, objectives, and motivation for the lab are as follows:
+The mission, objectives, motivation, and challenges are as follows:

 Mission